 1. Turnout Gear Bag

 Every firefighter carries a lot of gear to and from work.
 A turnout gear bag is just about a basic necessity for the average firefighter.
-We’d recommend taking a sneaky look at the firefighter’s turnout gear bag to assess how fresh it is.
-If it’s starting to get some wear and tear (or even better – if you’ve heard them complain about it recently), it might be a thoughtful idea to buy them a new one.
+And so many firefighters have worn out, roughed up turnout gear bags.
+So, this can be a great gift idea (even better if you’ve heard them complain about it recently!).
+So we think this might be a thoughtful gift idea.

 This turnout gear bag from Amazon is well regarded.
 It’s large enough to fit a bunch of turnout gear including a turnout coat, pants, boots, helmet, and flashlight, and probably a whole bunch more!